 Don’t you love miniature anything?
 Miniature is just cute.
 And pumpkin spice is just delicious.

 But pumpkin is actually healthy too!
 Woohoo!
-Check out these amazing reasons to bake up some pumpkin spice donuts today.
+Check out these amazing reasons to bake up some baked pumpkin doughnuts today.

 Health Benefits of Pumpkin

 - It will fill you up – pumpkin pureé has only 50 calories per cup and 3 grams of fiber

 - Rich in beta-carotene which helps prevent cancer

 There you have it.
 Now go make these cute little things.